Green Bean Salad

 Amount Per Serving: Calories: 321Total Fat: 23gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 18gCholesterol: 6mgSodium: 426mgCarbohydrates: 30gFiber: 6gSugar: 20gProtein: 5g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I doubled the amount of beans in proportion to other ingredients in this Green Bean Salad with Blue Cheese, Cranberries, and Pecans to make a more carb-conscious salad, but even with that change, the dried cranberries and high-fat blue cheese still make this best for Phase 3 of the original South Beach Diet, or a “once-in-a-while treat” for phase 2, to eat on a special occasion like Thanksgiving.
-If you want the salad to be lower in carbs, go easy on the dried cranberries, or if you skip those this should be a good salad for most low-carb diet plans.
+I doubled the amount of beans in proportion to other ingredients in this Green Bean Salad to make a more carb-conscious salad, but even with that change, the dried cranberries and high-fat blue cheese still make this best for Phase 3 of the original South Beach Diet, or a “once-in-a-while treat” for phase 2, to eat on a special occasion like Thanksgiving.
+If you skip the dried cranberries this should be a good salad for most low-carb diet plans.

 Find More Recipes Like This One:

 Use Salad Recipes to find more interesting ideas for salads.
 See Thanksgiving Recipes for more Thanksgiving recipe ideas!
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.

 This recipe was posted in 2013.
 It was updated with more information in 2020 and again in 2021.